Vegan Cake Mix – Everything You Need to Know

 Are box cake mixes vegan?

-A lot of the time, they actually are!
+A lot of the time, in the UK at least, they actually are!
 Even though the instructions say to add eggs, butter and/or milk, it’s easy to veganize cake mix.
-You can do this easily by using a few nifty baking hacks!
+You can do this easily by using a few nifty vegan boxed cake mix hacks!

 There are also a few boxed cake mixes that are specifically made for vegans and marked as such.
 The only ingredients you’ll need to add are vegan-friendly ingredients like banana, oil or water.